 Modern customers demand customization at every step of the purchasing process.
 In fact, 80% of customers are more likely to buy from a firm that offers personalized experiences.
 To achieve this, you need a lot of data.
 You then need to convert this data into actionable insights.

 However, gathering and interpreting data without AI is hard.
-You need to spend a lot of time cleaning and organizing it—which will likely take up a large portion of your team’s time.
+You need to spend a lot of time cleaning and organizing it.
+This will likely take up a large portion of your team’s time.
 Doing it with AI is a whole other story—let’s consider emotion-based AI.

 Emotional AI is a technology that perceives, learns from, and engages with human emotions using affective computing and artificial intelligence approaches.
-For example, retailers can use emotion AI to monitor consumer sentiments around your brand or products—similar to sentiment analysis but a lot more in-depth.
-You could use speech analysis to determine how successful conversations are and whether the consumer is happy at the end of the call.
+For example, retailers can use emotion AI to monitor consumer sentiments around your brand or products.
+This is similar to sentiment analysis but a lot more in-depth.
+You could use speech analysis to determine how successful conversations are, and whether the consumer is happy at the end of the call.
 This enables you to personalize customer service with insights even when customers don’t stick around to provide feedback.

 Natural language processing (NLP) refers to a computer program’s power to comprehend everyday human language.
-Traditional retail search engines have been rigid—any slang or typo used by the customer resulted in no relevant results.
+Traditional retail search engines have been rigid.
+Further, any slang or typo used by the customer resulted in no relevant results.

 AI-powered search engines in ecommerce solve this problem.
 As a segment of AI that understands human language, NLP will help your search engine understand the context of the phrases people are using and provide relevant results.

-You can also use AI for product catalog enrichment to make your product more searchable at scale, without the need for manual tagging.
+You can also use AI for product catalog enrichment to make your product more searchable at scale.
+This can be done without the need for manual tagging.
 This helps consumers find what they’re looking for faster—regardless of typos or slang.